 Lots of reports from victorious survivors are easier to piece together than very few from the defeated.
-Thus, the history of the defence of Rorke’s Drift is well understood but the destruction of the British camp at Isandlwana is not.
-History is further clouded by a cover up orchestrated by Lord Chelmsford’s staff, who sought to avoid blame for their various errors.
-It is hardly central to their cover up but a particular mystery, is what exactly the Zulu Army was doing on the Nyoni Ridge north of the British camp at Isandlwana the morning of 22 January just before they destroyed it.
+Thus, the history of the defence of Rorke’s Drift is well understood but the complete destruction of the British camp at Isandlwana is not.
+History is further clouded by a cover up orchestrated by the Army Commander, Lord Chelmsford and his staff, who sought to avoid blame for their various errors.
+It is hardly central to their cover up but a particular mystery, is what exactly the Zulu Army was doing on the Nyoni Ridge north of the British camp at Isandlwana on the day they attacked the camp, 22 January 1879.
 Chard was one of the few eye witnesses who can tell us what the British in the camp thought they were seeing.
 This makes the sale of his papers at Bonham’s on 17 December significant and not just because of his account of events at Rorke’s Drift.

 The Events of January 1879

-Rorke’s Drift was a crossing over the Buffalo River used by a part of the British Army which invaded Zululand on 10 January 1879.
-The Army had then ‘stormed the stronghold’ of Zulu Chief Shiyaho opposite Rorke’s Drift.
-This was hyperbole on both counts as it had been neither stormed and nor was it a stronghold but it was a skirmish within earshot of Rorke’s Drift and had greatly encouraged the over confident commander, Lord Chelmsford.
-There was so much baggage that it took a further ten days for the British force to establish its first camp near Isandlwana just ten miles further on.
+Rorke’s Drift was a crossing over the Buffalo River used by one of the British Army columns which invaded Zululand on 10 January 1879.
+This central column’s first action was to ‘storm the stronghold’ of Zulu Chief Shiyaho opposite Rorke’s Drift.
+This was hyperbole on both counts as it had been neither stormed and nor was it a stronghold but it was a skirmish within earshot of Rorke’s Drift.
+The easy victory greatly encouraged the over confident commander, Lord Chelmsford.
+There was so much baggage in the column that it took a further ten days for the British force to establish its first camp near Isandlwana just ten miles further on.
 Late on the 21st January it was thought the main Zulu Army had been discovered further south.
 This proved to be wrong but the command focus was not just forward of Rorke’s Drift, but forward of the follow up camp at Isandlwana.
-Thus, by the 21st Rorkes Drift was very much a rear area post.
-However, perhaps surprisingly, Major Spalding of the 24th, the company commander at Rorke’s Drift, decided to go back to Helpmaakar, still further to the rear, to seek out promised reinforcements.
+Thus, by the January 21st Rorkes Drift was very much a rear area post.
+However, perhaps surprisingly, Major Spalding of the 24th Infantry, the company commander at Rorke’s Drift, decided to go back to Helpmaakar, still further to the rear, to seek out promised reinforcements.
 The absence of Major Spalding left Lt John Chard a Royal Engineer in command at Rorke’s Drift and this was, according to Chard, clarified by Major Spalding before he left for Helpmakaar.

 ..”.[I] could see the [Zulu] enemy moving on the distant hills, and apparently in great force.
 Large numbers of them moving to my left, until the lion hill of Isandhlwana, on my left as I looked at them, hid them from my view.”